Controlled Vocabulary

 "Tagging and Why It Matters" an essay from David Weinberger, author of "Everything is Miscellaneous" discusses how tagging empowers readers and has social and business benefits.

-Sarah Saunders of Electric Lane writes about effective keywording in the Word Up... article in the British Journal of Photography.
+Sarah Saunders of Electric Lane writes about effective keywording in the Word Up... article that was published in the British Journal of Photography.

 Metadata